The Amazing Race Australia

-The Race
+The race

 The Amazing Race Australia is a reality television competition between teams of two in a race around the world.
 Each season is divided into a number of legs wherein teams travel and complete various tasks to obtain clues to help them progress to a Pit Stop where teams are given a chance to rest and recover before starting the next leg.
 The first team to arrive at a Pit Stop is often awarded a small prize while the last team is normally eliminated (except in non-elimination legs, where the last team to arrive may be penalised in the following leg).
-The final leg is run by the last three remaining teams, and the first to arrive at the final destination wins the 250,000 cash prize.
+The final leg is run by the last three remaining teams, and the first to arrive at the final destination wins the A$250,000 cash prize (or an A$100,000 charity prize for the Celebrity Editions).

 Teams

 Each team is composed of two individuals who have some type of relationship to each other.
-A total of 86 participants have joined The Amazing Race Australia.
+A total of 202 participants have joined The Amazing Race Australia.

-Route Markers
+Route markers

 Route Markers are yellow and red flags that mark the places where teams must go.
 Most Route Markers are attached to the boxes that contain clue envelopes, but some may mark the place where the teams must go in order to complete tasks, or may be used to line a course that the teams must follow.

 Route markers were, however, coloured yellow and green in the second leg of the inaugural season to avoid confusion with the flag of South Vietnam.
 The route markers were not changed for a visit to Vietnam during the 4th season.